ansibleguy76/ansibleforms/docs/index.md

 # Hero section
 title: AnsibleForms
 description: |
-    Ansible forms is a lightweight node.js webapplication to generate userfriendly and pretty forms to kickoff ansible playbooks or awx (ansible tower) templates.
+    Ansible forms is a lightweight node.js webapplication to generate userfriendly and pretty forms to kickoff <strong>Ansible</strong> playbooks or <strong>AWX/Tower</strong> templates.
     The forms are described in 1 or multiple yaml-files.
 buttons:
-    - content: Button
-      url: '#'
-      external_url: false
     - icon: github
       content: AnsibleForms on Github
       url: 'https://github.com/ansibleguy76/ansibleforms'